harshb/harshb.github.io/_posts/2019-10-05-kaifi-aurat.md

 >Arise my dear, come walk with me
 >
->A spirit of rebellion quivers in every heart now
+>A spirit of rebellion stirs in every heart now
 >
->The archetype of courage is born and  wears our own  self  as a uniform now
+>The archetype of courage is our self's uniform now
 >
->Goblets of lava heat our stony insentience to consciousness now
+>Goblets of lava heat our stony insentience to a higher consciousness now
 >
->Our transmuted  ideals of  attractiveness and romance are tuned to the same pitch now
+>Our transmuted  ideals of  attractiveness and romance are tuned to the same high pitch now
 >
 >The fire that burns in me, let it burn in you too my dear
 >